Continue reading from previous page …

 In years when the stock market plummets, re-balancing means buying more stocks.
 Appendix E shows an example.
 It is psychologically hard to re-balance in a drop—another reason a simple written Investment Policy Statement is very helpful.
 You can do this if you have confidence that stocks will go up in the long run.
 Stocks are a long-term investment.
 There will be many bumps in the road: wars, recessions, high inflation, and stuff we haven’t even thought of.

 Find links to other plans in the footnotes below.
 You can do this!
 And most likely, you must invest wisely to accomplish your life dreams.

 It doesn’t need to be more complicated than this.
-Successful investing involves doing just a few things right, and avoiding serious mistakes.
+Successful investing involves doing just a few things right and avoiding serious mistakes.

 Strive for a rough draft now

-Just strive for a rough draft your first year, but make sure it is written.
+Just strive for a rough draft in your first year, but make sure it is written.
 As you review it every year it will improve in a natural way as you continue to learn.
-Resist the temptation to gussy it up with needless bells and whistles.
+Resist the temptation to gussy up your plan with needless bells and whistles.
 Pretty soon you’ll have a robust plan and you’ll be accomplishing your objectives—and financing your dreams.
 After all, that’s why we do this, right?

 Other resources for Rule #9: Keep it simple